-Cash and cash equivalents consist of current accounts and bank deposits that mature within three months from the date of origination and are free from contractual encumbrances.
+Cash and cash equivalents consist of cash on hand, current accounts and bank deposits that mature within three months from the date of origination and are free from contractual encumbrances.

 Taxation

 The current income tax expense is calculated in accordance with the regulations in force in Georgia.